ever-co/handbook/onboarding.md

 ## Work and Communication Management Software / Tools

-- [ ] If you a full-time employee or full-time contractor, you should get an invite to your corporate email @ever.co domain into your private email.
+- [ ] If you a full-time employee or full-time contractor, you should get an invite to your corporate email (@ever.co or @ever.tech domain) into your private email.
 Please accept invite and register.
 - [ ] Make sure you enable 2FA authentication in all apps.
 We suggest you to do it right away in both private email and in your corporate email (if you get one).
 - [ ] Make sure you set some avatar (any image, photo etc) in the corporate email.
 - [x] If you register corporate email (@ever.co) all next invitations will be send to that corporate email.